 Instead of letting your previous phones collect dust in your desk drawer, you can put them to good use.
 Aside from for a fraction of what you bought them for, .
 You can , a dedicated video camera or a (as long as it's an Android phone).
 But one of the more useful ways to breathe new life into your old phone is to convert it into a wireless security camera.

 As long as your old phone still turns on and the rearis operational, you're set.
 Getting everything set up is very easy and is often (but not always) free.

 Step 1: Get a security camera app running on your old phone(s)

-To begin, you will need to choose a security camera app for your phone.
-Most apps offer up much of the same features, such as local streaming, cloud streaming, recording and storing footage locally or remotely, and motion detection and alerts.
+To begin, you will need to choose a security-camera app for your phone.
+Most apps offer up many of the same features, such as local streaming, cloud streaming, recording and storing footage locally or remotely, and motion detection and alerts.

 Once you're set up, you will be able to monitor your living space and control your security camera from anywhere, straight from your phone.

 One of the best options for setting up your phone as a security camera is Alfred.
 It's cross-platform, so it doesn't matter if your old phone was an Android phone or iPhone ($809 at Walmart).
 And the same goes for your new phone.

 Alfred is free to use and gives you a remote view of your live feed, motion detection with alerts, free cloud storage, a two-way audio feed and use of both the front and rear cameras.
 To unlock additional features, like higher-resolution viewing and recording, zoom capabilities, ad removal and 30-day cloud storage, you can upgrade to Alfred Premium for $3.99 (£3.49 or AU$5.99) per month or $29.99 (£29.49 or AU$43.99) annually.
 Or, if you're happy with the free features, you can simply pay a one-time (per-account) in-app fee of $16.99 (£16.99 or AU$26.99) to simply remove ads.